SeaMonster-Studios/rescript-index/README.md

 ## Adding dependencies to a package

 Within on of the ./packages, run `yarn add <pkgName>` like normal, then run `lerna bootstrap`

+## Adding other ReScript Index packages to a package

+1. Make sure both packages are deployed

 ## Documenting your package